noahlange/tiddlymark/README.md

 Children of any given file are listed beneath `_`.
 Each key is a filename; the keys beneath it correspond to its contents (`text`) and metadata (the rest).
 Values need to be directly serializable to JSON or Promises of them.

+#### Building plugins

+To generate plugins during development, `npm run build` will suffice.
+`npm run dist` is significantly more resource-intensive and intended for production builds.

+The generated files are copied to `wiki/plugins`.